- Performance at AllArtNow, Stockholm, June 16, 2023

 In order to reflect on this, the performance takes its starting point in the term “Gaslighting,” which is an insidious form of manipulation and psychological control.
 Victims of gaslighting are deliberately and systematically fed false information that leads them to question what they know to be true, often about themselves.
 They may end up doubting their memory, their perception, and even their sanity.
 The term comes from the 1944 film called “Gaslight” which stars Ingrid Bergman and Charles Boyer and which Huttner shows clips from.

-In the creation of sound in the performance, Huttner uses a recording of his own brain activity when he was under hypnosis and reflected on friendship.
+In the creation of sound in the performance, Huttner uses a recording of his own brain activity when he was under hypnosis when he reflected on friendship together with the hypnotherapist.
+After the performance there followed a discussion that became longer than the performance itself.